catariveros/SAGACODE---SpirAl-GAlaxy-COloring-DEsign/README.md

   ```text
   DexiNed/checkpoints/BIPED/10/
   ```
-  The download link can be found in: https://usmcl-my.sharepoint.com/:u:/g/personal/catalina_riverosj_usm_cl/IQD4V0B8xZSXQpMErtXUlzgFAQFfINvjONM00s8-aeQzRMM?e=oCjwFj.
+  The file can be found in this link: https://usmcl-my.sharepoint.com/:u:/g/personal/catalina_riverosj_usm_cl/IQD4V0B8xZSXQpMErtXUlzgFAQFfINvjONM00s8-aeQzRMM?e=oCjwFj.
 Once the checkpoint has been downloaded and placed in the correct location, SAGACODE should run without further problem.

 * **`requirements.txt`**
   Contains all Python dependencies required to run SAGACODE and DexiNed.